cas-bioinf/rboAnalyzer/docs/help.md

-With __locarna__ mode we first extract so called _supersequence_, which is region on subject sequence as with __simple__, additionally padded on 5' and 3' ends by extra sequnece from the subject sequence.
+With __locarna__ mode we first extract so called _supersequence_, which is region on subject sequence as with __simple__, additionally padded on 5' and 3' ends by extra sequence from the subject sequence.
 This _supersequence_ is then realigned with Locarna algorithm to obtain the estimated full-length sequence.

 The Locarna algorithm utilises possible pairings in it's computations, thus it is better suited to align RNAs then BLAST algorithm.
 The Locarna is by default called with `struct-local=0`, `sequ-local=0` and `free-endgaps=++++` parameters.
-Additionaly the information about matching nucleotides from BLAST HSPs is used to construct so called anchor for the Locarna algorithm.
+Additionally the information about matching nucleotides from BLAST HSPs is used to construct so called anchor for the Locarna algorithm.
 The anchor defines columns of alignment which are considered aligned.
 As the anchor we consider consecutive series of matches of length at